DeepFreight: Integrating Deep Reinforcement Learning and Mixed Integer Programming for Multi-transfer Truck Freight Delivery: Integration with MILP

 \textbf{Optimization Objective: }

-The optimal solution should minimize the objective function defined as follows, where $T_{1}$ and $T_{2}$ respectively represent the total time use (in hours) and the total volume of the unserved packages, and $\omega_{1}>0, \omega_{2}>0$ are the weights for each term ($\omega_{1}$ is set as 0.5 and $\omega_{2}$ is set as 0.04).
+The optimal solution should minimize the objective function defined as follows, where $T_{1}$ and $T_{2}$ respectively represent the total time use (in hours) and the total volume of the unserved packages, and $\omega_{1}>0, \omega_{2}>0$ are the weights for each term.
+Based on the results of parameter-adjustment, $\omega_{1}$ is set as 0.5 and $\omega_{2}$ is set as 0.04.

 \textbf{Constraints:} \begin{itemize} \item No self-loop:

 \item Within the time limit:

 \item Depart from and return to the same depot: